ymatusevich/btp-build-resilient-apps/tutorials/05-PrivateLink/README.md

 ## Set Up SAP Private Link Service on SAP BTP

-The Enhanced BETA version of the Private link service is available on SAP BTP accounts running on Azure and should be enabled under your SAP BTP subaccount.
+The Enhanced version of the Private link service is available on SAP BTP accounts running on Azure and should be enabled under your SAP BTP subaccount.

 To be able to use the functionalities of the SAP Private Link service, you first need to set the entitlements in your subaccount.
 On <code>SAP BTP Cockpit -> Entitlements</code>, the <code>Private Link Service</code> should be configured.